 Sub-Saharan Africa lacks the human and technical capacity to meet its needs for biodiversity data and knowledge.
 Biodiversity Informatics is not widely used nor is it valued.
-We will invest in creating the skills, adding the knowledge and tools, and developing the relationships that will help our grantee partners succeed.
+We invest in creating the skills, adding the knowledge and tools, and developing the relationships that will help our grantee partners succeed.

 - Initiative 1: In-Project Training – Builds in-project capacity with formal courses and experiential (on-the-job) training across our grant portfolios.
 As grants are developed within the Freshwater and Pollinator Programs, we survey capacity-building needs to ensure that all projects are getting the types of training needed to strengthen their internal capacity.
-Grantees in both Programs engage in professional networks, short technical courses, and will have a funds available to them for training.
-Grantees are successful at developing capacity for Biodiversity Informatics when training is targeted at professionals, MSc, or Ph.D. levels, transfer of know how from Ex-African experts is an explicit aim of the project, and when experiential (on-the-job) training is a major element of the project.
+Grantees in both Programs engage in professional networks, short technical courses, and budget funds for training.
+Grantees succeed when training is targeted at professionals, MSc, or Ph.D. levels, transfer of know-how from Ex-African experts is an explicit aim of the project, and when experiential (on-the-job) training is a major element of the project.

 - Initiative 2: Biodiversity Informatics Training – Funds long-term professional training, African training capacity, and links training to project opportunities.
-We see these training courses as a way to build partnerships with those who share our interest in Biodiversity Informatics.
+Training courses are a way to build partnerships with those who share our interest in Biodiversity Informatics.

 - Initiative 3: Regional Capacity Support and Partnerships – Includes investments in conferences and partnerships that strengthen African regional systems for Biodiversity Informatics.